 Forms of Spousal Support

-Spousal support entitlement can be generally categorised under two different types of spousal support.
+There are two types of spousal support entitlement.
 The first is compensatory support, and the other is non-compensatory support.

-Compensatory support, as the name suggests is to compensate a spouse for the sacrifices they have made over the course of their relationship – e.g. sacrifice of career prospects or where they have otherwise become economically disadvantaged because of child-rearing obligations.
+Compensatory support is given to a spouse who has made sacrifices for the relationship.
 Compensatory spousal support looks to recognize these contributions to the marriage and compensate the disadvantaged spouse.

-If you are encountering any issues with your current spousal support order or if you are looking to obtain support or vary current support obligations, feel free to contact us for a free consultation.
+If you have any questions about spousal support, please contact us for a free consultation.
 You can call us at 905-366-0202 or alternatively you can reach us through our website here.